NBA Trade Rumors: Chicago Bulls Closing In On Philadelphia 76ers’ Jahlil Okafor?

 The Philadelphia 76ers sat Okafor for Saturday night’s win against the Miami Heat.
 According to ESPN‘s Marc Stein, Okafor was benched due to the belief that a deal is near for the center.
 Sixers’ head coach Brett Brown did not confirm that a trade was imminent.
 But he did acknowledge that something could take place around the NBA All-Star break.

 Jahlil Okafor is as good as gone from the 76ers.
 The center was seen shaking hands with people from the Sixers’ organization.
 Twitter has been ablaze regarding what could be taking place.
-The question now becomes where is Okafor’s next destination?
+The question now becomes where Okafor’s next destination is?

 Could he be bound for the New Orleans Pelican, the Chicago Bulls, or elsewhere?